 - The Information Regulator (Part A of Chapter 5) – Part A deals with the establishment, staffing, powers and meetings of the Information Regulator.

-- Regulations (Section 112) – The Minister and the Information Regulator may now make regulations.
+- Regulations (Section 112) – The Minister and the Information Regulator may now make POPIA Regulations.

-- Procedure for making regulations (Section 113) – The procedure for making regulations is now in place.
-There are no regulations yet, just the process is in place to make the regulations.
-We are not expecting draft regulations before about June.
+- Procedure for making regulations (Section 113) – The procedure for making regulations is now in place and POPI Regulations have been finalised.

 What should we do when?

-But this does not mean that you should not already be starting the process of complying with POPI.
-POPI is not going to change.
-The regulations are not going to change much and will not make you redo work.
-There will be few (if any) new regulatory requirements in the regulations.
+The fact that the POPI effective date (or POPIA deadline) is some way down the line does not mean that you should not already be starting the process of complying with the POPI Act.
+POPIA is not going to change.
+The POPI regulations do not change much and will not make you redo work.
+There are few (if any) new regulatory requirements in the regulations.
 You should be raising the awareness of POPI in your organisation and planning what you are going to do to protect personal information.
 You should start implementing the changes you need to make to comply as soon as possible so that you finish well before the end of the grace period leaving you enough time to check (or review) that you comply.